 The far left nave shows a copy of a lying statue by Arnolfo di Cambio.
 (Its original can be found in the cloister.)

 The mosaics in the Chapel of St. Venantius include the figure of St. Venantius himself.

 Apart from the basilica itself it is well worth visiting both the cloister, which holds pieces of the original basilica, and the museum (which displays vestments, altar cloths and holy vessels).
 The entrance fee to the cloister is 5 Euros.

 Underneath the Basilica

 Six meters underneath the floor of the basilica there are ruins that partially belong to the 1st century estate of the Laterano family and partially to the 2nd century Castro Nova Equitum, the barracks of a horse brigade.
-The brigade, which had supported Maxentius, was dissolved after Contantine had defeaten his enemy and the barracks were distroyed, its walls to be used as a foundation for the Saint John in Lateran Basilica.
+The brigade, which had supported Maxentius, was dissolved after Contantine had defeated his enemy and the barracks were destroyed, its walls to be used as a foundation for the Saint John in Lateran Basilica.